Using dash-docs from Spacemacs

 local database of HTML documentation.
 It’s part of the Python layer2 but as

-, I removed it from my Spacemacs
+its functionality is covered by dash-docs, I removed it from my Spacemacs

 installation: